-Three cheers for pens, paper and Chirps & Cheers.
+Three cheers for pens, paper and Chirps and Cheers.

 Whether you crave a message that’s sweet or salty, the paper goods at Chirps & Cheers are sure to satisfy.
 Through a carefully designed and curated collection, owner Jade Urash appeals to all tastes within her Midtown Plaza Court shop.
 Her self-described “sweet” cards are filled with flowery images or lovely sentiments, while her “salty” items contain a dash of naughty language or snarky humor.